-You can upload “STL”, “OBJ” or “STP” files with a maximum file size of 50MB.
-If you are having trouble viewing or processing large files, please export your model to a slightly lower level of detail.
+Upload objects: You can upload “STL”, “OBJ” or “STP” files with a maximum file size of 50MB.

-Our 3D printers offer the following installation space:
+Our 3D printers offer the following printing space:

 Ultimaker 2+: 223 x 223 x 205mm (LxWxH)